 The 7 games like Oblivion feature fantastic open-world environments that allow players to roam freely across the virtual plain.
 They will be bombarded with the freedom to accomplish in-game objectives as and when they desire rather than staying on the pre-intended path.
 Developed by Bethesda, The Elder Scrolls IV: Oblivion piqued the interest of gamers way back in 2006 when it unleashed for the PC, Xbox 360 and PS3.
-This action RPG open world title is noted to be the fourth installment in the acclaimed The Elder Scrolls fantasy series.
+This action RPG open-world game is noted to be the fourth installment in the acclaimed The Elder Scrolls fantasy series.
 We have lined up a comprehensive list of alternatives that are worth giving a shot.
 So go ahead and check out the competition.

 1 – Fable III: